Samuel R. Shaw: Retirement and civil career

 Shaw remained in retirement only until September 1962 when he was recalled to active duty as director of programs on the staff of the Preparedness Sub-Committee, Senate Armed Services Committee in Washington, D. C. He also served as advisor to President John F. Kennedy during the Cuban Missile Crisis in October of that year.
 Shaw continued to serve with Senate Armed Service Committee and travelled to Vietnam 13 times during the War.

 He was named the chief legislative liaison official for the Selective Service System in 1972 and continued in this capacity until his second retirement in 1977.
 Shaw was decorated with Distinguished Civilian Service Medal by President Jimmy Carter for his service with Selective Service System and Senate Armed Services Committee.

 Shaw settled in Alexandria, Virginia, and served as president of the Marine Corps Historical Committee and had been editor of the Marine Corps Gazette magazine.
 He was a member of the Military Order of the Carabao and the Army & Navy Club.

 Brigadier General Samuel R. Shaw died of heart attack on April 4, 1989, in DeWitt Army Hospital at Fort Belvoir, Virginia.
-He was survived by his wife Mildred “Joy” Phillips and two sons, Mike Shaw of Mercedes, California, and William Shaw of Alexandria.
 General Shaw is buried at Quantico National Cemetery.